Centrifugal compressor: Centrifugal pump

 Centrifugal compressors are also similar to centrifugal pumps of the style shown in the adjacent figures.
 The key difference between such compressors and pumps is that the compressor working fluid is a gas (compressible) and the pump working fluid is liquid (incompressible).
 Again, the engineering methods used to design a centrifugal pump are the same as those to design a centrifugal compressor.
 Yet, there is one important difference: the need to deal with cavitation in pumps.

 Radial turbine

-Centrifugal compressors also look very similar to their turbomachinery counterpart the radial turbine as shown in the figure.
+Centrifugal compressors also look very similar to their turbomachinery counterpart, the radial turbine, as shown in the figure.
 While a compressor transfers energy into a flow to raise its pressure, a turbine operates in reverse, by extracting energy from a flow, thus reducing its pressure.
 In other words, power is input to compressors and output from turbines.

 Turbomachinery using centrifugal compressors

 Standards

-As turbomachinery became more common, standards have been created to guide manufacturers to assure end-users that their products meet minimum safety and performance requirements.
+As turbomachinery has become more common, standards have been created to guide manufacturers to assure end-users that their products meet minimum safety and performance requirements.
 Associations formed to codify these standards rely on manufacturers, end-users, and related technical specialists.
 A partial list of these associations and their standards are listed below: